jasper-vdhoven/assemblyline-ui/README.md

 ### APIs

-Assemblyline 4 provides a large set of API that can provide you with all the same information you will find in it's UI and even more.
+Assemblyline 4 provides a large set of API that can provide you with all the same information you will find in its UI and even more.
 The list of APIs and their functionality is described in the help section of the UI.

 All APIs in Assemblyline output their result in the same manner for consistency: